Nature connectedness: As a measurement tool

 Implicit Associates Test-Nature (IAT) seeks to measure participant's implicit attitudes towards the two targets of self and nature (although the IAT can also measure other associations).
 This measure is completed on a computer by working with 150 stimulus words.
 The stimulus words contain 25 insect names, 25 flower names, 25 musical instrument names, 25 weapon names, 25 pleasant-meaning words, and 25 unpleasant-meaning words.
 The participants are shown a set of words and then press a key in response to the words.
 The participants' reaction times represent their connection between themselves and nature (faster times mean higher connection).

 The Illustrated Inclusion of Nature in Self Scale (IINS) is a graphical extension of the Inclusion of Nature in Self Scale.
-As with the original scale, it is a single item question that measures nature connectedness with seven circle pairs that overlap to varying degrees.
+As with the original scale, it is a single-item question that measures nature connectedness with seven circle pairs that overlap to varying degrees.
 The IINS was developed to measure the nature connectedness of young students or people with special cognitive needs.
 For this purpose, the original circle pairs were extended by graphical elements created on the basis of children's perception of nature.
 The scale shows a high positive correlation with the Connectedness to Nature Scale (CNS) and the Nature Relatedness Scale (NR).

 As a personality trait

 In personality psychology, researchers have generally agreed on a five-factor model of personality.
 The five factors are extraversion (i.e. social, outgoing), agreeableness (i.e. trusting, helpful), neuroticism (i.e. worried, anxious), openness to experience (i.e. imaginative, creative), and conscientiousness (i.e. organized, careful).
 Nature relatedness (overall) is significantly related to extraversion, agreeableness, conscientiousness, and openness to experience.
-In addition, a subscale of nature relatedness (nature relatedness-experience) is negatively related with neuroticism.
-These authors describe the nature relatedness person as someone who is more adventurous, easy going, and gregarious.
-It may also be that highly nature related people are more environmental friendly because of the positive (albeit weak) relationship with conscientiousness.
+In addition, a subscale of nature relatedness (nature-relatedness experience) is negatively related with neuroticism.
+These authors describe the nature-relatedness person as someone who is more adventurous, easygoing, and gregarious.
+It may also be that highly nature-related people are more environmental friendly because of the positive (albeit weak) relationship with conscientiousness.
 Evidence suggests that people vary in their subjective sense of connectedness with nature much like any of the five factors listed above.
 Supportive of these results, a recent study has found that environmental engagement (protecting the environment, electricity conservation and environmental values) is related to agreeableness, conscientiousness and openness to experience.
 Another study found that nature connectedness accounted for (mediated) the relationship between openness and pro-environmental behaviours.